Trampoline Home Insurance: What Happens to Your Rates & Coverage

 Why Insurers Treat Trampolines as High Risk

-Homeowners insurance companies classify trampolines as "attractive nuisances" — a legal term for features that draw in curious children who may be injured, exposing you to significant liability.
+Homeowners insurance companies classify trampolines as "attractive nuisances", a legal term for features that draw in curious children who may be injured, exposing you to significant liability.
 The data backs up that concern.
-According to CPSC figures, over 100,000 trampoline-related injuries are treated in U.S. emergency rooms every year, with peaks exceeding 110,000 annually.
-A full 90% of those injuries involve children between the ages of 5 and 15.
+According to the most recent CPSC data, roughly 100,000 trampoline injuries are treated in U.S. emergency rooms every year, and in 2018 alone there were more than 300,000 medically treated trampoline injuries in the U.S., including more than 110,000 emergency-room visits.
+More than 90% of trampoline injuries are sustained by children, mostly between the ages of 5 and 14, and more than 75% occur when two or more children are jumping at the same time and collide.

 The injury breakdown paints a clear picture of why insurers are wary: